 - Enterprise perks: Free benefits may include access to airport lounges, expedited airport screening, and car rental insurance

-Spending Controls With Small Business Employee Credit Cards
+Small Business Employee Credit Card Spending Controls

 Small business credit cards offer the ability to both monitor and restrict employee spending.
-Owners can set individual card limits based on the amount spent, spending categories or time of day.
+Owners can set individual card limits based on the amount spent, spending categories, or time of day.
 They also can track spending online and receive an itemized spending breakdown per employee, although the available reporting tools may not be as rigorous as corporate credit cards offer.
 The master account holder may also receive alerts when employees use the card.

 Owners must make a personal guarantee to pay the amount owed in the event the business or cardholder fails to do so.
-A personal guarantee protects the card issuer but places additional risk on the owner.
+A personal guarantee protects the card issuer but places the additional risk on the owner.
 If an employee makes unauthorized charges on an authorized user credit card, the owner is still responsible for repaying the debt.

 Corporate credit cards and prepaid business cards do not require a personal guarantee.
 Under corporate cards, either the company itself or the company and employee cardholders are jointly responsible for paying card balances.
 With prepaid business cards, the card is funded by the owner, so there’s no balance to repay.